VIBE: Vector Index Benchmark for Embeddings: Performance evaluation

 \subsection{Experimental setup}

 Each experiment is run on a compute node with 384 GB of RAM and two Intel Xeon Gold 6230 (Cascade Lake) CPUs.
-Each CPU has 20 cores and support for AVX-512 instructions.
-All algorithms are benchmarked using a single core, but we build multiple vector indexes in parallel.
+Each CPU has 20 cores and supports AVX-512 instructions.
+All algorithms are benchmarked using a single worker thread on one physical CPU core, with simultaneous multithreading (SMT) disabled, and we use \texttt{numactl} to bind the algorithm execution to one CPU socket and constrain memory allocation to its associated local NUMA node.
+All of the compared implementations are written in C++ with the exception of PyNNDescent~\citep{wei2021pynndescent,pynndescent}, which uses the Numba library extensively for just-in-time compilation.
+All implementations are heavily optimized and use techniques such as vectorization to accelerate distance computations.

-By default, we use $k = 100$ because it is representative of real-world applications: retrieval systems commonly search for a larger number of nearest neighbors that are then post-processed e.g.\ by filtering, enforcing diversity, or using more expensive reranker models.
-We use recall to measure the effectivity and queries per second (QPS) to measure the efficiency of the algorithms.
+By default, we use $k = 100$ in all experiments because it is representative of real-world applications: retrieval systems commonly retrieve more candidates than they ultimately return, allowing the candidates to be filtered, diversified, or reranked using more expensive models.
+We use recall to measure the effectiveness and queries per second (QPS) to measure the efficiency of the algorithms.

-\paragraph{Algorithms} We survey the recent literature and the earlier benchmarking efforts \citep[e.g.,][]{aumuller2020ann} for the top-performing ANN methods.
-The inclusion criteria are: (i) the method is published as a library with Python bindings; (ii) the library is open source; (iii) the method has top performance in its class or is widely used in applications.
-See Table~\ref{tab:algorithms} for the included methods.
+\paragraph{Algorithms} We review the recent literature and the earlier benchmarking efforts~\citep[e.g.,][]{aumuller2020ann} to identify the top-performing ANN methods for our performance evaluation.
+The inclusion criteria are as follows: (i) an implementation of the method is available as a library with Python bindings; (ii) the library is open source; (iii) the method is top-performing within its class or is widely used in practice.
+See Table~\ref{tab:algorithms} for the included methods and Table~\ref{tab:impdetails} in Appendix~\ref{app:impdetails} for citations and implementation details.

-\paragraph{Hyperparameter settings} Most implementations contain several hyperparameters that have to be tuned to a specific workload, and \textsc{VIBE} allows for easy configuration of a grid search for these hyperparameters.
-Initial choices for applicable methods were obtained from the hyperparameter grids of the ANN-Benchmarks project~\citep{aumuller2020ann}, and for new methods from the library documentation and the respective research papers.
+\paragraph{Hyperparameter settings} Most implementations expose several hyperparameters whose optimal values depend on the workload, and \textsc{VIBE} allows for easy configuration of a grid search for these hyperparameters.
+Initial choices for older methods were obtained from the hyperparameter grids of the ANN-Benchmarks project~\citep{aumuller2020ann} and from the library documentation and the corresponding research papers for new methods.
 We then expanded these grids as necessary based on intermediate results.

-To attest to the robustness of an implementation, the hyperparameters are shared among all datasets.
-The hyperparameter choices are available in our code repository.
-In the figures of this section, we report the Pareto frontiers over all hyperparameter choices.
+In the figures in this section, we report the Pareto frontiers over all evaluated configurations.
+To keep the comparisons consistent and avoid dataset-specific hyperparameter tuning, we use the same hyperparameter grid for every dataset.
+The evaluated hyperparameter grids for all methods are available in our code repository at \url{https://github.com/vector-index-bench/vibe/tree/main/vibe/algorithms}.